immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 ## Introduction
 A big differentiating aspect of XR, as opposed to standard 3D rendering, is that users control the view of the experience via their body motion.
 To make this possible, XR hardware needs to be capable of tracking the user's motion in 3D space.
 Within the XR ecosystem there is a wide range of hardware form factors and capabilities which have historically only been available to developers through device-specific SDKs and app platforms.
 To ship software in a specific app store, developers optimize their experiences for specific VR hardware (HTC Vive, GearVR, Mirage Solo, etc) or AR hardware (HoloLens, ARKit, ARCore, etc).
 WebXR  development is fundamentally different in that regard; the Web gives developers broader reach, with the consequence that they no longer have predictability about the capability of the hardware their experiences will be running on.

-## Reference Spaces
+## Reference spaces
 The wide range of hardware form factors makes it impractical and unscalable to expect developers to reason directly about the tracking technology their experience will be running on.
 Instead, the WebXR Device API is designed to have developers think upfront about the mobility needs of the experience they are building which is communicated to the User Agent by explicitly requesting an appropriate `XRReferenceSpace`.
 The `XRReferenceSpace` object acts as a substrate for the XR experience being built by establishing guarantees about supported motion and providing a space in which developers can retrieve `XRViewerPose` and its view matrices.
 The critical aspect to note is that the User Agent (or underlying platform) is responsible for providing consistently behaved lower-capability `XRReferenceSpace` objects even when running on a higher-capability tracking system.

-There are several types of reference spaces: `viewer`, `local`, `local-floor`, `bounded-floor`, and `unbounded`.
-A `bounded-floor` experience is one in which the user will move around their physical environment to fully interact, but will not need to travel beyond a fixed boundary defined by the XR hardware.
-An `unbounded` experience is one in which a user is able to freely move around their physical environment and travel significant distances.  `local` and `local-floor` experiences are ones which do not require the user to move around in space, and include "seated" or "standing" experiences.
+There are several types of reference spaces: `viewer`, `local`, `local-floor`, `bounded-floor`, and `unbounded`, each mapping to a type of XR experience an app may wish to build.
+A _bounded_ experience (`bounded-floor`) is one in which the user will move around their physical environment to fully interact, but will not need to travel beyond a fixed boundary defined by the XR hardware.
+An _unbounded_ experience (`unbounded`) is one in which a user is able to freely move around their physical environment and travel significant distances.
+A _local_ experience is one which does not require the user to move around in space, and may be either a "seated" (`local`) or "standing" (`local-floor`) experience.
 Finally, the `viewer` reference space can be used for experiences that function without any tracking (such as those that use click-and-drag controls to look around) or in conjunction with another reference space to track head-locked objects.
 Examples of each of these types of experiences can be found in the detailed sections below.

 It is worth noting that not all experiences will work on all XR hardware and not all XR hardware will support all experiences (see [Appendix A: XRReferenceSpace Availability](#xrreferencespace-availability)).
 For example, it is not possible to build a experience which requires the user to walk around on a device like a GearVR.
 In the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), it is strongly recommended that developers select the least capable `XRReferenceSpace` that suffices for the experience they are building.
 Requesting a more capable reference space will artificially restrict the set of XR devices their experience will otherwise be viewable from.

-### Bounded Reference Space
+### Bounded reference space
 A _bounded_ experience is one in which a user moves around their physical environment to fully interact, but will not need to travel beyond a pre-established boundary.
-A _bounded_ experience is similar to a _unbounded_ experience in that both rely on XR hardware capable of tracking a users' locomotion.
-However, _bounded_ experiences are explicitly focused on nearby content which allows them to target XR hardware that requires a pre-configured play area as well as XR hardware able to track location freely.
+A bounded experience is similar to an unbounded experience in that both rely on XR hardware capable of tracking a users' locomotion.
+However, bounded experiences are explicitly focused on nearby content which allows them to target XR hardware that requires a pre-configured play area as well as XR hardware able to track location freely.

+Bounded experiences use an `XRReferenceSpaceType` of `bounded-floor`.

 Some example use cases:
 * VR painting/sculpting tool